 At the end of the hour of sharing, laughing and learning, she once again asked the students to close their eyes and picture a farmer.“A farmer looks like you!
 Or me!
 I could be a farmer,” exclaimed one girl.

-If you would like volunteer to do a classroom visit for CALM in 2020, click here for registration information!
+If you would like to volunteer to do a classroom visit for CALM in 2020, click here for registration information!

 Since 2015, Donalee has also been the Senior Producer for Manitoba's longest running, locally-produced cooking show Great Tastes of Manitoba, which showcases locally grown ingredients and food experts from seven commodity organizations representing Manitoba's farmers.